HuangQiang/SAH/README.md

 # SAH: Shifting-aware Asymmetric Hashing for Reverse k-Maximum Inner Product Search

-In this github, we implement **SAH** for Reverse k-Maximum Inner Product Search (RkMIPS).
+In this repository, we implement **SAH** for Reverse k-Maximum Inner Product Search (RkMIPS).
 We select a state-of-the-art MIPS method [**H2-ALSH**](https://github.com/HuangQiang/H2_ALSH) and the only known RkMIPS method [**Simpfer**](https://github.com/amgt-d1/Simpfer) as baselines for evaluations.
 Moreover, we incorporate the RkMIPS optimizations of Simpfer into H2-ALSH and SA-ALSH as two new baselines **H2-Simpfer** and **SA-Simpfer**, respectively, to make a more systematic comparison.

 ## Datasets

-We use five real-world datasets in our experiments, i.e., Amazon-Auto, Amazon-CDs, MovieLens, Music100, Netflix.
+We use five real-world datasets in our experiments, i.e., Amazon-Auto, Amazon-CDs, MovieLens, Music100, and Netflix.
 For the datasets Amazon-Auto, Amazon-CDs, MovieLens, and Netflix, we first retrieve their sparse user-item rating matrix R, where R(i,j) is the rating of user i for item j.
 Then, we set up the latent dimensionality d = 100 and apply the [Non-Negative Matrix Factorization (NMF)](https://pytorch-nmf.readthedocs.io/en/stable/) on R to obtain their latent user and item matrices.
-For the dataset [Music100](https://github.com/stanis-morozov/ip-nsw), as the authors only provided a single dense matrix (not rating matrix) as the dataset, we use it as both user and item matrices.
+For the dataset [Music100](https://github.com/stanis-morozov/ip-nsw), as the authors only provided a single dense matrix (not rating matrix), we use it as both user and item matrices.
 Finally, for each dataset, we randomly select 100 item vectors from the item matrix and use them as the query set.
 The datasets can be download [here](https://drive.google.com/drive/folders/16tlJl4IE0Tcd4Dz9PXkhLt14MFhG67Zx?usp=sharing).
 The details of datasets are depicted in the following table.

 | Datasets   | # Items     | # Users   | # Queries | # Dim | Itemset Size | Userset Size |
 | ----------- | ----------- | --------- | --------- | ----- | ------------ | ------------ |